 - facilitate participants` learning experience by combining the online course with an offline training, and by ensuring that the online components remain available for further use after completion of the course.

-The course will start with an intensive training in Budapest, Hungary, on October 19-20, 2020, followed by eight weeks of top-level online instruction.
+The course will start with an intensive training in Belgrade, Serbia, on October 19-20, 2020, followed by eight weeks of top-level online instruction.
+(Please keep in mind that, due to the Covid-19 situation, the original location of the training - Budapest, Hungary - had to be changed).
 For a more detailed description of the course, please click here.
 Learn more about the instructors here.

 “I found the course a tremendous opportunity.
 The mentors of the online sessions were very practical, while during the offline training I learnt a lot of essential information and developed new knowledge.
 What was great about this opportunity is that I made a lot of contacts and networking.
 I found an opportunity to write a cross-border article and also a partner during the course.
 This format gave me the confidence to implement new techniques immediately, in contrast to my past failed attempts.
 I didn’t just learn ‘how’ to write – ‘what’ and ‘why’ also became much clearer.”
 (Arlis Alikaj, investigative journalist, Albania, participant of the first round of the training)

 Participants will have the opportunity to pitch their investigative ideas for grants offered by BIRN Hub, and if accepted they will receive assistance and mentorship for their research.

 The article Rights Denied: Albanians in Greece Face Long-Term Limbo by Madeleine Speed and Arlis Alikaj, published by Balkan Insight, was produced with the help of this grant.
 You may read it here.

 Successful participants will receive a professional certificate from the Central European University, signed by the Director of the Center for Media, Data and Society and verifiable for employers.

 The course is free.

 Accommodation and travel costs related to the training in Budapest will be covered by the program.